Hilary Benn: Shadow Secretary of State for Northern Ireland

+Secretary of State for Northern Ireland

+At the 2024 general election, Benn was elected to Parliament as MP for Leeds South with 54% of the vote and a majority of 11,279.

+Following the Labour Party's landslide victory in the general election, Benn was appointed Secretary of State for Northern Ireland by Prime Minister Keir Starmer in formation of the new cabinet.
+He is one of two cabinet ministers (the other being Douglas Alexander) to serve under three Labour premiers.

+In a joint letter with Secretary of State for Culture, Media and Sport Lisa Nandy, Benn confirmed to Stormont's Minister for Communities Gordon Lyons on 13 September 2024 that the government will not be providing funding for the redevelopment of Casement Park in time for the Euro 2028 football tournament.
+He later declined to state how much money the government might be willing to contribute towards the redevelopment.

+Prior to Benn's speech at the Labour Party Conference on 23 September 2024, he announced in an interview that the new Independent Commission for Reconciliation and Information Recovery (ICRIR) investigating Troubles killings will not be scrapped.
+He also defended the government's decision to cut winter fuel payments for almost 250,000 pensioners in Northern Ireland, stating that "being in government is about making difficult choices" given the state of public finances.

+In November 2024, Benn voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

 Personal life

-In 1973, whilst at university, Benn married fellow student Rosalind Caroline Retey.
+In 1973, while at university, Benn married fellow student Rosalind Caroline Retey.
 She died of cancer, aged 26, in 1979.
 Benn subsequently married Sally Christina Clark in 1982, and the couple have four children.

 Like his father, who died in March 2014, he is a teetotaller and vegetarian.

+He is a member of the Fabian Society.

 Awards

 Benn was shortlisted for the Grassroot Diplomat Initiative Award in 2015 for his work on increasing aid at DfID, and remains in the directory of the Grassroot Diplomat Who's Who publication.

-Benn has won the Channel 4 Political Awards Politicians’ Politician 2006, Spectator Parliamentarian of the Year 2016 and the Political Studies Association Parliamentarian of the Year 2019.
+Benn has won the Channel 4 Political Awards Politicians' Politician 2006, Spectator Parliamentarian of the Year 2016 and the Political Studies Association Parliamentarian of the Year 2019.